pratiksha-sawant/OnlineCalculator/README.md

 Note : If more users are to be added please add the new user object in class Users (file app.py code line #87 to #89)

-If any othe user credentials are added the code will redirect to login page itself
+If any other user credentials are added the code will redirect to login page itself

 # Application Link